The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 The New York Times once described Saint-Tropez as full of “see-and-be-seen restaurants”.
 Similarly, playwright Somerset Maugham described the region as “a sunny place for shady people”.

 This shouldn’t put you off the French Riviera but should make you consider it as a realistic retirement destination.
-Living there permanently is different to visiting it on holiday.
+Living there permanently is different from visiting it on holiday.
 That said, this issue is completely avoided by living in a smaller town outside the main hotspots.

 3. Things are fairly relaxed

 Also, don’t expect a British timescale for things like house repairs or resolving issues with utility providers.
-The French don’t seem as bothered as the British, but it shouldn’t be a problem once you acclimatise to it.
+The French don’t seem as bothered as the British, but it shouldn’t be a problem once you acclimatize to it.

 What is it like to live on the French Riviera?